 - which OS you are using

 - where the ebook file came from (device or folder)

 - any error messages

 - a log of the DRM-removal attempt (see the FAQs on how to get a log).

 Please only use this application for gaining full access to your own ebooks for archiving/converson/convenience.
 De-drmed ebooks should not be uploaded to open servers, torrents, or other methods of mass distribution.
 No help will be given to people doing such things.
 Authors, retailers and publishers all need to make a living, so that they can continue to produce books for us to read.
 Don’t be a parasite.

 Origin of the Tools

-They have since been improved by many people, but mostly some_updates, DiapDealer and Apprentice Alf.
+They have since been improved by many people, but mostly some_updates, DiapDealer, Apprentice Alf, and Apprentice Harper.
 While there are many sites that redistribute these tools, the most up-to-date versions of the tools are currently released here.